Stile 2024

 Technical Notes

 The sculptures have been made into modular pieces so the slot together with pins for ease of transport and storage.
 For more stability they may be glued into place.
 Also screws through the feet into the floor will support them.
-They may be left outside as in the case of traditional sculpture and the artist likes the idea of them changing and graying with the elements.
-They are however made of soft wood so make break down if left exposed for more than 10 years.
-The pieces are made in an edition of 5 but as they are handmade, without power tools, considerable variation may occur in final form.
+The teak sculptures may be left outside as in the case of traditional sculpture and the artist likes the idea of them changing and graying with the elements.
+They are however made of wood so make break down if left exposed for more than 20 years.
+The pieces are made in an edition of 5 but as they are handmade, without power tools, considerable variation may occur in their final form.